crop guides

 Select a crop category or plant

-Cereals and Sugar Cane
+Cereals and sugarcane

 Corn crops typically display irregular kernel distribution and reduced growth as initial signs of boron deficiency.
 Rice and other grains (such as wheat, barley, oats, and rye) can suffer from chlorosis and plant sterility.
 In sugar cane, lack of sufficient boron often causes lesions, necrosis, and poor leaf development.

-Crops for Beverages
+Crops for beverages

 Misshapen leaves and malformed or dead buds and growing points are primary symptoms of boron deficiency in cocoa, coffee, hops, and tea.
 Boron is essential for healthy flowering and seed set, as well as successful root formation.